 This is the story of Josie, who is pretty darn good at just about everything.
 But, she is the last in her class to lose a tooth.
 With her faithful pal Richard looking on, Josie tries everything to lose that tooth.
 Will she ever have a tooth to leave for the Tooth Fairy?
-Find out in September!
-(And pre-order now here.)
+(You can order it here.)

 Percy, Dog of Destiny

 Published by Boyds Mills Press, Percy, Dog of Destiny is due on bookstore shelves March 28, 2017.

 Some of the great reviews:

 “This exuberant story is perfect for the preschool set, who will love the dogs’ antics and Percy’s peppy personality.
 The minimal text and energetic, digitally colored pencil illustrations…will ensure that listeners’ attentions never stray.” – Booklist “Percy, the Dog of Destiny, is on his way to the dog park with his ball and friends…Readers quickly learn the canines’ personalities while watching them play…Simple art in pencil…creates an uncluttered flow for the action of the characters…in a tale for those who love their four-legged canine friends…A dog lovers’ delight…” School Library Journal

 “Percy…recounts his adventure at the dog park in this chipper picture book…McGhee humorously creates an imagined inner dialogue of a high-energy pet…and Mann's breezy portraits will be familiar to anyone who's spent even a little time around dogs in action.”
 Publishers Weekly